newresu/fit-tnt/README.md

 - In some cases it won't get to a low error, but [normalizing improves performance.](https://stats.stackexchange.com/questions/306019/in-linear-regression-why-do-we-often-have-to-normalize-independent-variables-pr)
 - If it errors, it fallbacks to the pseudo-inverse method.
-- Very under-determined are ran by pseudo-inverse, the reason is that in those cases pseudo-inverse is faster.
+- Very under-determined are ran by pseudo-inverse (it's faster in those cases.)

 <details>
 <summary>